DanrwAU/sdp6x_esphome_external/README.md

 - **Sensor not found**: Check I2C wiring and use `scan: true` in I2C config to verify address
 - **CRC errors**: Check power supply stability and I2C pull-up resistors
 - **Intermittent readings**: Ensure stable 3.3V power supply and proper grounding
+- **Single-shot mode**: Some legacy SDP6x variants only support the single-shot command set.
+When this happens the firmware logs "Legacy single-shot mode" and you must provide `scale_factor` in the YAML configuration because the sensor does not report it.